 - Just Between You and Me: Lampshaded as Geralt muses the villain clearly belongs to people who just like the sound of their own voice.

 - Kitsune: Aguaras or vixen spirits appear to be this.

 - Homage: Illusion-casting vixens are adapted from Victor Pelevin's "The Sacred Book of the Werewolf".

-- New Powers as the Plot Demands: Apparently Geralt always knew the Somni Sign, but just never used it.
-Lampshaded in that Geralt pretty much tells so to said minor character in the epilogue.
+- New Powers as the Plot Demands: Apparently Geralt always knew the Somni Sign, but just never used it on-screen.
+Lampshaded in that a witcher (who very well might be Geralt himself) pretty much tells so to a minor character in the epilogue.

 - Our Dwarves Are All the Same: Geralt meets a dwarf, who works in a mine — as a musician.
 He plays in the mine's marching band.
 The songs, on the other hand...

 - Overly Long Name: Being called Astrid Lyttneyd Ásgeirrfinnbjornsdottir is a good reason not to use your birth name.